-Over the most recent five-year period (2016-2020) pedestrian fatalities averaged 14 per year.
-The spike in 2017 contributes to a rise in the average compared to averages in the past.
-The number of fatalities of 8 in 2018 and 2019 helps to lower the average.
-Bicyclist fatalities have generally been low over the last five years with no fatalities in 2019, while in each of 2016, 2017, and 2020, there were two fatalities per year, and one in 2018.
+Over the most recent five-year period (2017-2021) pedestrian fatalities averaged 12 per year.
+The spike in 2017 and 2020 contributes to a rise in the average compared to averages in the past.
+The number of fatalities of 7 in 2018 and 8 in 2019 helps to lower the average.
+Bicyclist fatalities have generally been low over the last five years with no fatalities in 2019, while in each of 2017, 2020, and 2021, there were two fatalities per year, and one in 2018.

-A total of 173 pedestrians were killed in motor vehicle crashes in Rhode Island from 2007 through 2020 and total fatalities involving pedestrians have fluctuated from as few as five to as many as 21 in 2017, as illustrated in Figure 4.16.
-Over this period bicycle fatalities have totaled 16 with between zero and three occurring in each year.
+A total of 185 pedestrians were killed in motor vehicle crashes in Rhode Island from 2007 through 2021 and total fatalities involving pedestrians have fluctuated from as few as five to as many as 21 in 2017, as illustrated in Figure 4.16.
+Over this period bicycle fatalities have totaled 18 with between zero and three occurring in each year.
 Rhode Island has exceeded the national percentage for pedestrian fatalities for most years in the past decade.
 The proportion of pedestrian fatalities rose in 2017 in conjunction with the rise in overall fatalities.
 In terms of bicycle fatalities as a proportion of total fatalities, the small number of fatalities occurring in the state causes each crash to have a significant impact.

-By age, most pedestrian fatalities are 65 and over (35%) or between the ages of 45 to 54 (18%) and 54 to 64 (18%).
-By race, the majority of pedestrian fatalities are white (71%) and 29 percent are identified as black or Hispanic.
+By age, most pedestrian fatalities are 65 and over (33%) or between the ages of 45 to 54 (16%) and 54 to 64 (20%).
+By race, the majority of pedestrian fatalities are white (48%) and 22 percent are identified as black or Hispanic.

-The top community for pedestrian fatalities from 2016 to 2020 was Providence with 13.
+The top community for pedestrian fatalities from 2017 to 2021 was Providence with 11.

-By age, bicycle fatalities are impacting users across age groups, primarily 35-44-year-olds and 75+.
+By age, bicycle fatalities are impacting users across age groups, primarily 35-44-year-olds.
 As shown in Table 4.12, bicycle fatalities are dispersed across the State with five communities experiencing a total of one over the past five years.